How to Manage Holiday Stress for Autistic People?

 It can be helpful to practice communications skills such as small talk, asking about other people's kid's activities, or how they are doing in school.
 If someone recently got a job promotion, it can be nice to inquire about it.
 If you run out of ideals, Canadians always love talking about the weather.

-Taking pauses/breaks throughout the meal as needed is alright.
+Taking pauses/breaks throughout the meal as needed is all right.

 Preparation: If you or a loved one is prone to anxiety while anticipating a future event, you may want to modify the number of days before that occasion.
 Use a calendar or create an outline of what to expect at an event.
 You may benefit from slow exposure to noise and light ahead of time.
 Have family and friends email you pictures of their decorated homes in advance.
-Lighting a candelabra at home is a great way to familiarize yourself with the ritual.
 Put on some festive music and go with the flow.
 If you have a child with autism, using FaceTime to introduce your child to new people, places, and noises is a wonderful method to do this.
-Tell them what to anticipate when it comes to gif giving.
+Tell them what to anticipate when it comes to gift giving.
 Rehearse how you would respond if you received or didn't get a present.

 Coping With Sensory Overstimulation